-The plan has five (5) cost-sharing tiers
+The plan has six (6) cost-sharing tiers

-Every drug on the plan's Drug List is in one of five (5) cost-sharing tiers.
+Every drug on the plan's Drug List is in one of six (6) cost-sharing tiers.
 In general, the higher the cost-sharing tier number, the higher your cost for the drug:

-- Tier 1 Preferred Generics: This is the lowest tier and includes preferred generic drugs. - Tier 2 Generics: This is the second lowest tier includes other generic drugs. - Tier 3 Preferred Brands: This tier includes preferred brand drugs and non-preferred generic drugs. - Tier 4 Non-Preferred Drugs: This tier includes non-preferred brand drugs and nonpreferred generic drugs. - Tier 5 Specialty: This is the highest tier and includes very high costs drugs that are unique that may also require complex handling, special administration, and/or close monitoring.
+- Tier 1 Preferred Generics: This is the lowest tier and includes preferred generic drugs. - Tier 2 Generics: This is the second lowest tier includes other generic drugs. - Tier 3 Preferred Brands: This tier includes preferred brand drugs and non-preferred generic drugs. - Tier 4 Non-Preferred Drugs: This tier includes non-preferred brand drugs and nonpreferred generic drugs. - Tier 5 Specialty: This is the highest tier and includes very high costs drugs that are unique that may also require complex handling, special administration, and/or close monitoring. - Tier 6 Excluded Drugs: Generic drugs to treat sexual or erectile dysfunction.